stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 Now, we are ready to backup our sample data into this backend.

-### Backup
+### Configure Backup

-We are going to create a `BackupConfiguration` crd in the `demo` namespace targeting the `stash-demo` Deployment that we have deployed earlier.
+We are going to create a `BackupConfiguration` object in the `demo` namespace targeting the `stash-demo` Deployment that we have deployed earlier.
 This `BackupConfiguration` will refer to the `gcs-repo` repository.
 Stash will inject a sidecar container into the target.
 It will also create a `CronJob` to take periodic backup of the `/source/data` directory of the target.

 **Create BackupConfiguration:**